masteringmodernpayments/book/basic_integration.md

 $ rails new sales --database postgresql --test-framework=rspec
 $ cd sales
 $ createuser -s sales
-$ rake db:setup
+$ rake db:create
 $ rake db:migrate
 $ rake test
 ```

 I'm going to use [PostgreSQL][initial-app-postgresql] for the example app because that's what I know best, it's what [Heroku][initial-app-heroku] provides for free, and it's what I suggest to everyone who asks.
+If you're using a Mac and don't have PostgreSQL installed, [this][initial-app-postgres-tutorial] is an excellent tutorial.
 If you want to use a different database, feel free to substitute.
 Any `ActiveRecord`-compatible database will do fine.

 ## Authentication